 REQUEST FOR BIDS MITCHELL TECHNICAL COLL

-REQUEST FOR BIDS MITCHELL TECHNICAL COLLEGE Materials for Student Built Houses Sealed bids will be received by the Board of Education, Mitchell School District 17-2 of Davison County, South Dakota, at the Office of CFO, Jared Hofer, 1800 East Spruce Street, Mitchell, South Dakota, until 10:00 AM, Wednesday, July 19, 2023, for materials for student-built houses.
-Bids will be opened at 10:00 AM, read aloud, and tabulated at a public bid opening held at Mitchell Technical College, 1800 East Spruce Street, Mitchell, South Dakota.
+REQUEST FOR BIDS MITCHELL TECHNICAL COLLEGE (12) New - Lincoln 360 welders w/ Ready-Pak (6) New - Lincoln Precision TIG 275 Welder w/ Ready-Pak (1) New – Triangle Engineering Weld Coupon Abrasive Cutter w/ accessories Sealed bids will be received by the Board of Education, Mitchell School District 17-2 of Davison County, South Dakota, at the Office of CFO, Jared Hofer, 1800 East Spruce, Mitchell, South Dakota, until 10:00 AM, Wednesday, July 19, 2023, for welders.
+Bids will be opened at 10:00 AM, read aloud and tabulated at a public bid opening held at Mitchell Technical College, 1800 East Spruce, Mitchell, South Dakota.
 The bids will then be considered by the Board of Education at its next regular meeting.
-Copies of the specifications are on file at the office of the CFO at Mitchell Technical College, 1800 East Spruce Street, Mitchell, South Dakota 57301.
-Any questions regarding the specifications should be directed to Jared Hofer at (605) 995-7141 or jared.hofer@mitchelltech.edu Envelopes containing the bid must be sealed and marked “House #110 Materials” or “House #111 Materials”.
+Copies of the specifications are on file at the office of the CFO at the Mitchell Technical College, 1800 East Spruce, Mitchell, South Dakota 57301.
+Any questions regarding the specifications should be directed to Jared Hofer at (605) 995-7141 or jared.hofer@mitchelltech.edu Envelopes containing the bid must be sealed and marked “MTC Welding Equipment”.
 Such bid envelopes must be delivered or mailed to the above address by July 19, 2023 - 10:00 AM.
 THE BOARD OF EDUCATION RESERVES THE RIGHT TO REJECT ANY AND ALL BIDS AND TO WAIVE ANY IRREGULARITIES OR INFORMALITIES THEREIN.
-BY ORDER OF THE SCHOOL BOARD Mitchell Technical College Davison County, South Dakota Mitchell, South Dakota 57301 Published 2 times at the total approximate cost of $30.10 and may be viewed free of charge at www.sdpublicnotices.com.
-(July 1 & 5, 2023) 238043
+BY ORDER OF THE SCHOOL BOARD Mitchell Technical College Davison County, South Dakota Mitchell, South Dakota 57301 Published 2 times at the total approximate cost of $32.28 and may be viewed free of charge at www.sdpublicnotices.com.
+(July 8 & 12, 2023) 239720